clockworklabs/SpacetimeDB/docs/STYLE.md

 > */
 > ```

+#### Child items

 If the described item has any children (e.g. properties and methods of classes, variants of enums), include one or more tables for those children, as described above, followed by subsections for each child item.
+These subsections follow the same format as for the parent items, with a header, declaration, description, examples and tables of any (grand-)children.

+If a documentation page ends up with more than 3 layers of nested items, split it so that each top-level item has its own page.

 ### Grammars and syntax